neuvector/scanner-java-wrapper/README.md

 4. Have the license to run the NeuVector Scanner

 ## Usage of NeuVector Scanner APIs ##
-put scanner-1.0-jar-with-dependencies.jar to your classpath.
+add scanner.jar to your classpath.

 1. to scan a local image, you can call the API com.neuvector.Scanner.scanLocalImage()
 ```